docker/docs/content/scout/policy/_index.md

 ### High-profile vulnerabilities

-This policy requires that your artifacts don't contain vulnerabilities from Docker Scout’s curated list.
+The **High-profile vulnerabilities** policy requires that your artifacts don't contain vulnerabilities from Docker Scout’s curated list.
 This list is kept up-to-date with newly disclosed vulnerabilities that are widely recognized to be risky.

 The list includes the following vulnerabilities: